 What are Oxygen Absorbers?

 Oxygen Scavengers or Oxygen Absorbers are often used in enclosed food packaging to reduce the level of oxygen.
-Oxygen Absorbers can increase the shelf life for food products, retaining their freshness, flavors, aroma, and food quality.
+Oxygen Absorbers can increase the shelf life of food products, retaining their freshness, flavours, aroma, and quality.

 Oxygen Absorbers are small packets that contain a mixture of iron powder, sodium, and activated carbon has proven quite effective in helping decrease the available oxygen in the package.
 Iron powder is the main component, while sodium acts as an activator, causing the iron particles to rust and effectively reducing the oxygen level in the surrounding atmosphere to approximately 0.01% when used appropriately.

 Oxygen Absorbers were designed to protect food products against such growth of aerobic microorganisms.
-More than any other atmospheric element, oxygen is the main factor that supports the development of aerobic organisms such as fungi and mold.
-With the growth of microorganisms, the integrity of a package is drastically compromised, resulting in discoloration, rancidity, and putrefaction, increasing the possibility of food poisoning.
-With historical documents, art, and other artifacts, oxygen contributes to rapid deterioration, mildew, mold, and a wide array of other contaminants.
+More than any other atmospheric element, oxygen is the main factor that supports the development of aerobic organisms such as fungi and mould.
+With the growth of microorganisms, the integrity of a package is drastically compromised, resulting in discolouration, rancidity, and putrefaction, increasing the possibility of food poisoning.
+With historical documents, art, and other artefacts, oxygen contributes to rapid deterioration, mildew, mould, and a wide array of other contaminants.

 Applications of Oxygen Absorbers

 Once the packaging of Oxygen Absorbers is unsealed, it has to be quickly applied in food packaging containers when they are at their highest efficacy.
-The types of foods that are often used with Oxygen Absorbers for freshness are with the following characteristics: low moisture (10% or less moisture content) & low oil content.
+The foods that are often used with Oxygen Absorbers for freshness have the following characteristics: low moisture (10% or less moisture content) & low oil content.